Zeeker/blog/content/post/how-to-build-your-professional-website/part-3-automation/index.md

 1. fetch the files from the repo
 2. detect the `Dockerfile`, run `docker build`
-3. deploy the contents of the `/public` folder
+3. deploy the contents of the image's `/public` folder
 4. alias the deployment to `blog.saschawolf.me`

 Bonus: This also works locally!
 (It will skip the `alias` step though, so you can test things safely!)

 To try it out you can just create your own version of the above `now.json` and simply run:

 ```sh